 - Amount of employee churn (with higher churn, the number of automation requests are greater)

 There are several formulas and calculations that can help compare costs of automation versus manual processes; all show that the cost of manually performing activities (accounting for human error, rework and time savings) is significantly higher on a per transaction basis versus deploying an automation solution.
 Furthermore, with automation as the number of transactions increase (end user education on tools, business growth, expanded automation processes etc.) the cost per transaction drops.

 In addition to hard dollar savings that can be achieved with automation, there are many soft benefits that should be considered in a holistic ROI analysis.
 Soft benefits can be defined as either intangible, hard to quantify in dollar value, or represent some form of cost avoidance.
 These benefits include:

-- Productivity enhancements by reducing the normal amount of time to complete a task (can be turned into hard dollars)
+- Productivity enhancements thanks to Vantiq which reduces the normal amount of time to complete a task (can be turned into hard dollars)

 - End user satisfaction derived from immediate resolution to requests

 - Cost avoidance which comes from being able to handle greater volume of transactions without increasing head count

 IT professionals will continue to be challenged to find innovative and cost-effective solutions to optimize telecom operations.
 Technology that can streamline communication business processes and automatically resolve service ticket requests will be on the table for consideration.
 Introducing automation into the fabric of the IT infrastructure is something every large enterprise should strongly consider.
 In fact, many of the world’s largest corporations are already experiencing impressive results using automation – often with an ROI of under six months.
 It’s clear that automation will play an even larger role in the future as businesses continue to “do more with less” as the standard business model.
 In an automation white paper I recently read, one IT director was quoted as saying, “I used to be in the dark ages, but thanks to automation, I now see the light.”
 I think that sums things up really well.